These Questions & Answers are from an all-student email sent out by the University.

 Will my coursework deadlines be altered?

 You should assume that any deadlines which have been set remain in place and work to the deadline accordingly.
 If there is an assessment deadline on a strike day, you should submit your work in the normal way.
 Once any impact of strike action becomes clearer, we may deem it appropriate to give you a longer time to complete the work if you have not covered enough material in the teaching sessions.
 If you feel you do need an extension, then you should submit these requests through the request centre in MyBangor.
 However, we will be looking at all possible options across particular degree programmes to avoid storing up coursework deadlines until the end of the semester.

 What can the University do to resolve this?

 Resolving this dispute requires agreement at a national level, which means that Bangor University is not in a position to come to a local resolution.
-However we are hopeful of an early resolution to this dispute, and in the meantime we will do everything we can to reduce any possible impact the strike could have on you as students, and the University will remain open during the strike period.
+However we are hopeful of a resolution to this dispute, and in the meantime we will do everything we can to reduce any possible impact the strike could have on you as students, and the University will remain open during the strike period